 In expensive cities like Vancouver and Toronto, homeownership may never happen for a significant portion of the population.
 This generation of permanent renters is comprised of many professional, responsible tenants who are seeking greater housing security and are looking for lease terms that extend beyond the typical 12 months.
 As discussed above in #7, finding and retaining good tenants is financially and administratively beneficial to an owner, so more will be open to longer lease terms.

 9. Professionalization of property management

-Traditional property management proved to be a dead end career bogged down by administrative and accounting processes plus a lack of investment by real estate companies.
-With the advent of a myriad of property management technologies to streamline day-to-day functions, more time will be freed up for property managers to seek additional qualifications like property investment advisor, interior designer etc; hence, allowing them to grow their property-as-a-service business.
+Traditional property management proved to be a dead-end career bogged down by administrative and accounting processes plus a lack of investment by real estate companies.
+With the advent of myriad property management technologies to streamline day-to-day functions, more time will be freed up for property managers to seek additional qualifications like a property investment advisor, interior designer etc; hence, allowing them to grow their property-as-a-service business.
 Moreover, property managers from other industries (e.g. data analysis, marketing, and management) will be drawn to the field.
 As their expertise and function within an agency grows, better career growth will ensure less turnover and better compensation.

 The quick adoption and reception of virtual showings during the pandemic shows that this trend is here to stay.
 Video tours have proved to be a great asset for property management companies as they shifted to accommodate COVID-19 protocols that demanded social distancing and minimal contact.
 Ultimately, video touring proved beneficial to everyone.
 Property managers reduced showings; consequently, saving time and minimizing disruptions to existing tenants.
 Likewise, tenants saved time by being better able to determine whether or not a property suited their needs before requesting an in-person viewing.